Board members in Iceland

 Icelandic board members are appointed by the Ministry and U.S. board members by the U.S. Embassy.
 They serve for a maximum of five consecutive years.
 The board meets approximately 4-5 times a year.

-Minister of Education, Science and Research
+Minister of Higher Education, Science and Innovation

 U.S. Ambassador to Iceland

 Dr. Bryndís Björk Ásgeirsdóttir (Chair) is a professor at the Department of Psychology and the Dean of the School of Social Science at Reykjavik University.
 She received her PhD from King´s College London in 2011 and has in her research focused on trauma, mental health and the effects of sexual abuse.
 In 2018 Bryndís was a Visiting Fulbright Scholar at Columbia University.

 Professor of Environmental Engineering

 Dr. Hrund Ólöf Andradóttir is a professor of Environmental Engineering at the University of Iceland.
 She received her PhD in Civil and Environmental Engineering from MIT in 2000.
 She worked for 6 years in management consulting before joining the University of Iceland in 2006.
 Dr. Andradóttir has contributed to the research fields of sustainable urban drainage, air quality, and physical limnology.